-Whenever you use content on a platform like YouTube please cue the film you intend to play in advance, check it is the film you want to view, and skip adverts.
+Whenever you use content on a platform like YouTube, please cue the film you intend to play in advance, check it is the film you want to view, and skip adverts.

 NOTE: There are a series of learning activities at this Level that might usefully be delivered as a package of learning.
-Delivered as a group there is more flexibility in terms of how long to give each activity, depending on the conversation generated this learning activity and the others may not each need a 50-minute slot - or you might return to review learning after working through several.
+Delivered as a group there is more flexibility in terms of how long to give each activity, depending on the conversation generated these learning activities may not each need a 50-minute slot - or you might return to review learning after working through several.
+Having said this, this activity on Contraception is likely to need more than a 50-minute input and might benefit from being split over 2 sessions.
 The other activities alongside this activity on Contraception are:

 - Getting pregnant/truths and myths

 - Condoms

-- Sexual health: Getting advice and support
+- Sexual health: Getting advice and support.